scaleapi/llm-engine/docs/index.md

 ### Key Features

-**Ready-to-use APIs for your favorite models**: Deploy and serve open-source foundation models - including LLaMA, MPT and Falcon.
+**Ready-to-use APIs for your favorite models**: Deploy and serve open-source foundation models - including LLaMA, MPT, and Falcon.
 Use Scale-hosted models or deploy to your own infrastructure.

-**Fine-tune your favorite models**: Fine-tune open-source foundation models like LLaMA, MPT etc. with your own data for optimized performance.
+**Fine-tune your favorite models**: Fine-tune open-source foundation models like LLaMA, MPT, etc. with your own data for optimized performance.

 **Optimized Inference**: LLM Engine provides inference APIs for streaming responses and dynamically batching inputs for higher throughput